Sododa/DapperfitAPI/README.md

 Save the command and use the "Copy URL" button to grab the trigger for the webhook.
 WARNED: ANYONE THAT GETS ACCESS TO THIS URL COULD TRIGGER THE ACTION!
 Only share this URL with trusted sources.
 The URL is in the form of: https://api.mixitupapp.com/api/webhook/{SomeId}?secret=

-Go to the external website, such as KoFi and enter the necessary information.
-KoFi Config At this point, you should be able to test the webhook and the event should trigger!
+Go to the external website, such as Beeceptor and enter the necessary information.
+Beeceptor Config At this point, you should be able to test the webhook and the event should trigger!